kimanikelly/contracts/README.md

 - The localhost address will print to the terminal.

-### TTBank Rinkeby Deployment
+### TTBank Goerli Deployment

-- Open one terminal and run the command `npm run ttBank-rinkeby` to deploy TTBank.sol to Rinkeby.
+- Open one terminal and run the command `npm run ttBank-goerli` to deploy TTBank.sol to Goerli.

-- The Rinkeby address will print to the terminal.
+- The Goerli address will print to the terminal.